-I know, Bismarck, North Dakota is far from the culinary capital of the world.
-Heck, it’s not even the culinary capital of North Dakota (thanks, Fargo).
-I live in Western North Dakota and find myself in Bismarck pretty regularly to catch flights out of its single-terminal, 4-gate airport.
-I’ve come to know and love just a few restaurants—there aren’t that many options—which I think deserve the titles of best places to eat in Bismarck, North Dakota.
+I lived in Western North Dakota for several years, and found myself in Bismarck pretty regularly to catch flights out of its single-terminal, 4-gate airport.
+I came to know and love a few restaurants over time—there aren’t that many options—which I think deserve the titles of best places to eat in Bismarck, North Dakota.
+Sure, there was a lot of trial and error, but the restaurants in this post are tip-top.

 When you ask people what the best restaurant in Bismarck is, they will most likely say either Fireflour Pizza or Blarney Stone (which I’ll talk about next).
 Fireflour is a self-proclaimed Neapolitan pizzeria and craft coffee bar.
 Pretty fancy.
 I’ve eaten Neapolitan pizza in Naples, so I was only cautiously optimistic about eating it in North Dakota, but Fireflour Pizza is SO GOOD.